2020 Indiana elections

-Indiana state elections in 2020 was held on Tuesday, November 3, 2020.
+The Indiana state elections in 2020 were held on Tuesday, November 3, 2020.
 The primary elections were held on June 2, 2020.
-Primary candidates for the 2020 Attorney General election were not selected in the primary but in a primary convention on June 20, 2020.
+Primary candidates for the 2020 Attorney General election were not selected in the primary, but in a primary convention on June 20, 2020.

 In addition to the U.S. presidential race, Indiana voters elected the Governor of Indiana, two of Indiana's executive officers, all of Indiana's seats to the House of Representatives, all of the seats of the Indiana House of Representatives, and 25 of 50 seats in the Indiana Senate.
 Neither of the state's two U.S. Senate seats were up for election in 2020.

 Federal offices

 President of the United States

 Indiana, a stronghold for the Republican Party and thus a reliable red state, had 11 electoral votes in the Electoral College.
 Republican Donald Trump won all of them with 57% of the popular vote.